CyberThanh/Azure-SOC-Honeynet-Project/README.md

 ![Before Metrics](https://i.imgur.com/Gj3SFT3.jpg)

 ## Reflection
 I have learned so much while doing this project.
 This project has really reinforced the importance of security.
-It is crucial to have correct security controls and configurations to protect in place your resources.
-As the before and after metrics highlight the drastic difference between an insecure and a secure environment, firewall rules, private endpoints, and not allowing public internet access need to be implemented to prevent disastrous consequences caused by attacks and unauthorized access to valuable resources.
+It is crucial to have correct security controls and configurations in place to protect your resources.
+As the before and after metrics highlight the drastic difference between an insecure and a secure environment.
+Firewall rules, private endpoints, and not allowing public internet access need to be implemented to prevent disastrous consequences caused by attacks and unauthorized access to valuable resources.

 ## Conclusion
 In this project, I created a honeynet using Microsoft Azure.
 Afterward, I performed logging and monitoring for any attacks against these virtual machines.
 Additionally, I analyzed these incidents in further detail to understand tactics, techniques, and procedures being executed by attacks.
 Lastly, I hardened the environment by enforcing security controls following the regulatory compliance NIST 800-53 and NIST 800-61.